jcundill/streeto/PlacingControls.md

 Controls can be added to the map either by loading an existing course file [Loading and Saving Courses](./LoadingSavingCourses.md) or by adding them manually

-Right clicking on any part of the map outside the circle of any existing control will display the Start and Finish context menu.
+Right-clicking on any part of the map outside the circle of any existing control will display the Start and Finish context menu.

 ![Image](./doc/setstart.png)